Whitchurch Hospital: History

 The population of Cardiff had expanded greatly, from under 20,000 in 1851 to over 40,000 less than 20 years later.
 By 1890, there were 476 Cardiff residents "boarded out" in the Glamorgan Asylum, and a further 500 to 600 being held in hospitals as far away as Chester and Carmarthen.

 Costing £350,000 and ten years to build, the Cardiff City Asylum opened on 15 April 1908.
 The main hospital building covered 5 acres, designed to accommodate 750 patients across ten wards, five each for men and women.
 Like many Victorian institutes, it was designed as a self-contained institute, with its own 150 ft water tower atop a power house containing two Belliss and Morcom steam-engine powered electric generator sets, which were removed from standby in the mid-1980s.
 The site also contained a farm, which provided both food supplies and therapeutic work for patients.

 The first medical superintendent was Edwin Goodall, whose then advanced approaches and therapies resulted in the hospital acquiring a reputation at the forefront of mental health care.
 Patients were also encouraged to take work and supervised tours outside the institute.
+The first matron was Florence Emily Raynes (1880-1940).